RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 ### Why Not Go Directly From Browser to Controller?
 Because the client's website will use javascript to send AJAX requests to the webserver, it is also perfectly capable of sending those requests directly to whatever controller the user wishes to control.
 However, in practice, this is not recommended, since some browsers such as Firefox disable *Cross Origin Resource Sharing*.
 This could potentially be a large security vulnerability, and therefore we avoid the issue by adding a layer of abstraction, and forcing the user to communicate **only** with the website/webserver as opposed to both the website and the local controller.
 From Mozilla's website regarding CORS, or security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
 For example, XMLHttpRequest and the Fetch API follow the same-origin policy, meaning scripts can only be shared between webpages if they have the same origin.
 #### Authentication
 We will use [Auth0](https://auth0.com/), a secure and popular identification provider for our login.
 The flow of authentication is shown below.
 The user will login with some form of social account, such as Google, and will get authenticated by Auth0.
 They will then be granted an access_token (A JSON Web Token which can be also used to specify the scope of the user's permissions).
-Their id, which will be included in the JWT, will be used to get the list of their servers from our database.
+Their ID, which will be included in the JWT, will be used to get the list of their servers from our database.
 ![Website Design](images/auth.png  "Website Control Concept")
 #### Database
 We have our own PostgreSQl database, which is used to fetch the users' servers on login.
 It contains 2 tables: one of all users, and one of all servers.
 The User table contains the user\_id of a user (which will be included in the accept\_token from Auth0 on login), the date the entry was created, and the date on which it was last updated.
 The Server table contains the ID of the server, the ID of its owner, its name, its address and its port, as well as the date on which it was entered and the date on which it was last updated.
 Since the user\_id of a user is provided on login through Auth0, this can be used to quickly and efficiently find all of their servers for display and interaction.